milisims/dotfiles/README.md

 ## dotfiles

 This is my repo for my dotfiles.
 Primarily, zsh/(n)vim.
+Bash is very old settings

-neovim reads the vim runtime dir, so global changes go there, otherwise you can just change neovim's configuration.
+neovim reads the vim runtime dir, so global (vim and neovim) changes go there, neovim specific settings are in nvim dir.
+The following documentation doesn't distinguish between the two.

-TODO:
- * investigate:
- * kana/vim-operator-user and related plugins (operator section)
+TODO: unimpaired, vim-eunuch, rewrite for WHEN they are used, not per-plugin

 ## Key-mappings and useful Commands: reference
 ### Vim